Phineapple18/GhostSpectator/README.md

 - hints displayed to Ghosts
 - command name, aliases, descripton and responses

+*IMPORTANT:* Make sure not to duplicate command names and/or aliases, if you translate them.

 ## Remote Admin Commands
 ### ghostspectator
 Parent command for managing Ghosts.
 Subcommands: